Egyras/HeishaMon/README.md

 Within the 'integrations' folder you can find examples how to connect your automation platform to the HeishaMon.

-# Debug led indications
-On first boot the debug led will turn on after 10 seconds to let you know that there is no config yet and a HeishaMon-Setup wifi portal should be available.
+# First boot
+On boot the HeishaMon (since firmware v2) will start up normally and, because it it is missing a WiFi config, will provide a WiFi hotspot 'HeishaMon-Setup' which allows to to connect to the HeishaMon directly (if not forwarded directly after connecting to this hotspot, browse to http://192.168.4.1).
+Then you can configure your WiFi and other settings in the Settings menu option.
+During normal running of the software, the blue led will flash on textual debug output (if enabled in the settings).
+This would cause the led to flash a few times about each 5 seconds.

+# Factory reset
 A factory reset can be performed on the web interface but if the web interface is unavailable you can perform a double reset.
 The double reset should be performed not too fast but also not too slow.
 Usually halve a second between both resets should do the trick.
-To indicate that the double reset performed a factory reset, the blue led will flash rapidly (You need to press reset again now to start HeishaMon-Setup wifi portal).
+To indicate that the double reset performed a factory reset, the blue led will flash rapidly (You need to press reset again now to restart HeishaMon back to normal where a WiFi hotspot should be visible again).
-During normal running of the software, the blue led will flash on textual debug output (if enabled in the settings).
-This would cause the led to flash a few times about each 5 seconds.

 # Further information
 Below you can find some technical details about the project.
 How to build your own cables.
 How to build your own PCB etc.